healthykitchen101/healthykitchen101.com/electric-skillets/reviews/presto/presto-foldaway-electric-skillet-06857.md

 Dishwasher-Safe: Yes

 The detachable base with foldable handles is the best feature of the Presto (+4).
-You simply press the locking clips on the handles to release the pan and lift it up.
+You simply press the clips on the handles to release the pan and lift it up.

-The base is made of thermosetting plastic which isn’t as durable as metal but much lighter (+1).
+The base is made of thermosetting plastic which isn’t as durable as metal, but much lighter (+1).
 It has four anti-slip pads at the bottom and is dishwasher-safe (+4).

 ### 7.0 - Thermostat